Object-based high contrast travel time tomography: Introduction

-As an alternative, in this paper, {\em we use object-based models to represent the HVS.} The objects are chosen from pre-defined fundamental convex shapes, so that the geometrical shape of HVS can be represented by a combination of these objects.
+As an alternative, in this paper, we extend our previous work \cite{lin2010reconstruction} to use {\em object-based} models to represent the HVS.
+The shape of HVS is approximated by a set of pre-defined convex objects.
 This approach has two main advantages.
 First, the problem of approximating an arbitrary shape by multiple convex objects is well understood.
-Moreover, we can incorporate the prior information about the HVS into object-based models.
-For instance, in the fracture characterization problem we know that the geometrical shape of fractures can be well approximated by lines in $2D$ models or planes in $3D$ models.
-Thus, in these cases, we can define the shape of our fundamental convex object as a ``line'' or a ``plane'', respectively.
-With this formulation, only small number of objects is needed to well approximate the shape of HVS, which reduces the dimensionality and uncertainty of the reconstruction problem.
-Second, the travel path tracking procedure can be simplified by only considering the shortest path between objects instead of all cells in spatial domain.
-Because the elementary objects are convex, the travel path is piecewise linear and the computational complexity for finding the shortest path between objects is reduced.
-Compared to the methods we mentioned before, our approach reduces the number of unknown variables (which is equal to the number of object parameters) and avoids the ``lack of path coverage'' problem arising in grid-based models, which leads to a more stable solution to the problem.
+Moreover, we can incorporate prior information about the structure to define the objects and achieve better model representations.
+For instance, in the fracture characterization problem fractures are known to be well approximated by planes.
+Thus, we can define the fundamental object as a ``rectangular prism'' in three dimensional space.
+Compared to other type of objects, such as spheres, only a small number of rectangles are needed in order to approximate the shape of fractures.
+In other words, by choosing the right objects we can use fewer parameters to model the structure in better detail.
+Fewer model parameters means that there are fewer unknown variables, leading to simpler inverse problems.
+Second, the travel path tracking procedure can be simplified by only considering the shortest path between objects instead of cells in spatial domain.
+Compared to the above methods mentioned, it avoids the ``lack of path coverage'' problem arising in grid-based models, which leads to a more stable solution to the problem.

-To estimate the velocity model from the measured travel time, we need to solve a nonlinear inverse problem.
-The major issue in all inverse problems is that the solution, in this case the estimated velocity model, may not be unique for the given measurements.
-One popular approach to handle the non-uniqueness issue is to apply regularizations to favor certain properties in the model \cite[]{engl1996regularization}.
-The regularization methods can be viewed as model selection: they will lead to solutions that balance data-fitting and model-penalty.
-However, it is not easy to select the weight for model-penalty and this usually requires cross validation in order to avoid over-fitting \cite[]{ng1997preventing}.
+To recover the velocity model from the measured traveltime, we need to solve a nonlinear inverse problem.
+The challenge in all inverse problems is that the solution, in this case the estimated velocity model, may not be unique when limited measurements are available.
+One popular approach to handle the non-uniqueness issue is to apply regularization to favor certain properties in the model \cite{engl1996regularization}.
+The regularization approach can be viewed as model selection: it will lead to a solution that balance data-fitting and model-penalty.
+However, it is not trivial to choose a suitable weight for model-penalty and this usually requires cross validation in order to avoid over-fitting \cite{ng1997preventing}.